“How can I tell if my teen is using drugs or alcohol?”

 So, what do I do now?

 Bringing up the topic of alcohol or drug use with your teen as soon as possible is important, but should never be done before you are prepared to do so, while you are angry, or while your child is under the influence of drugs or alcohol.
+Check out this article for some great tips on how to effectively communicate with your teen.

 If you and your child have an open line of communication already, talk with them about the issues they are facing to determine if they need therapy or support.
 Remember, just because your child is using drugs or alcohol doesn’t automatically mean you are a bad parent or that your child is a bad kid.
 So, do your best to set your personal feelings to the side while you discuss the issues with your child.